asyncapi/website/markdown/blog/asyncapi-and-websocket.md

 ![Asyncapi-OpenAPI](/img/diagrams/asyncapi-openapi.webp)

-It's not that I dislike OpenAPI (just kidding! 😄).
 OpenAPI isn’t ideal for my use case because it’s specifically designed for REST APIs.
 WebSocket, on the other hand, differs significantly from traditional HTTP.
 It provides a two-way communication channel over a single Transmission Control Protocol (TCP) connection, which OpenAPI doesn’t support.

-In simpler terms, unlike REST APIs, where you need to make a request to get a response (a process known as polling), WebSocket does the opposite.
+In simpler terms, unlike REST APIs, where you must send a request to receive a response, maintaining a connection similar to a WebSocket would require repeatedly pinging the server at intervals(a process known as polling).
+WebSocket does the opposite.
 It keeps the connection open between server and client, allowing the server to send data to the client without waiting for a request.

 So, why would I use OpenAPI for that?
 Now you see why AsyncAPI is the better fit.
 Since WebSocket enables an event-driven connection between client and server, we need an API specification that supports this kind of interaction—and that’s where AsyncAPI comes in.